Installation

 Overview

-The installer is a three stage pipeline driven by the voipbin-install CLI.
+The installer is an eight-stage pipeline driven by the voipbin-install CLI.

-2. Ansible configures the Kamailio and RTPEngine VMs over an IAP tunnel and renders their Docker Compose .env files from templates.
+8. ansible_run configures Kamailio and RTPEngine VMs over an IAP tunnel and renders their Docker Compose .env files from templates.

 What gets deployed